 This course provides instruction in the primary factors affecting the start and spread of wildfire and recognition of potentially hazardous situations.
 S-190 is typically taught in conjunction with or prior to Basic Firefighter Training, S-130.
 It is designed to meet the fire behavior training needs of a firefighter type 2 (FFT2) on an incident as outlined in the PMS 310-1, Wildland Fire Qualification System Guide and the position task book developed for the position.
 Offered upon request and at the Nebraska Wildland Fire Academy.
 Length: 6-8 hours.

-L-180 Human Factors on the Fireline
+L-180 Human Factors in the Wildland Fire Service

 This course is designed for new firefighters.
 Presentation of the course involves a few short lecture segments, but the primary content is delivered by video and supported with small group exercises.
 Topics include: situation awareness, basic communication responsibilities, attitude and stress barriers, decision-making process, and teamwork principles.
-Typically offered with S-130 and S-190 but can be offered as a four hour stand-alone course.
+Typically offered with S-130 and S-190 but can be offered as a six-hour stand-alone course.

 RT-130 Annual Fireline Safety Refresher